OWASP/wstg/document/2-Introduction/README.md

 ### Example 1: Magic Parameters

-Imagine a simple web application that accepts a name-value pair of “magic” and then the value.
+Imagine a simple web application that accepts a name-value pair of "magic" and then the value.
 For simplicity, the GET request may be: `http://www.host/application?magic=value`

 To further simplify the example, the values in this case can only be ASCII characters a – z (upper or lowercase) and integers 0 – 9.